How Do YOU Choose A Swimming Pool?!

 Which sanitizer system is best?”

-Chlorine remains the #1 choice but there are excellent non-chlorine alternatives such as Pristine Blue.
+Chlorine remains the #1 choice but there are excellent non-chlorine alternatives such as Pristine Blue and Clear Comfort.
 Supplemental mineral systems enhance the effectiveness of chlorine and provide acceptable sanitizing at 2/3 lower chlorine levels.
 Enzymes are also very helpful in keeping oils from masking chlorine molecules so they remain at maximum effectiveness.

 How does a Salt Pool work?

-Salt is added to the water and a device called a salt generator converts the salt to Chlorine.
+Salt is added to the water and a device called a salt generator converts the salt to chlorine.
 There are additives to help the system remain operating efficiently.
-Otherwise, all other water balancing and maintenance remains the same as with Chlorine tablets.
+Otherwise, all other water balancing and maintenance remains the same as with chlorine tablets.
 The real user benefit is the simplicity of use and not having to handle the chlorine tablets.
-Another plus is the water has a soft feel.
-Salt is less expensive and makes caring for your pool easier.
+Another benefit is the water has a soft feel.
+Salt is less expensive and makes caring for your swimming pool easier.

 How big of a filter do I need?